-Our Company will, after filing the Red Herring Prospectus with the RoC, publish a pre-issue advertisement, in the form prescribed by the SEBI ICDR Regulations, in all editions of $[\bullet]$, a widely circulated English national daily newspaper, all editions of $[\bullet]$, a widely circulated Hindi national daily newspaper, and all editions of $[\bullet]$, a widely circulated Marathi daily newspaper (Marathi being the regional language of Maharashtra where our Registered Office is located), each with wide circulation.
-Our Company shall, in the pre-Issue advertisement state the Bid / Issue Opening Date and the Bid / Issue Closing Date.
-This advertisement, subject to the provisions of Section 30 of the Companies Act, shall be in the format prescribed in Part A of Schedule X of the SEBI ICDR Regulations.
+Our Company will, after filing the Red Herring Prospectus with the RoC, published a pre-issue advertisement, in the form prescribed by the SEBI ICDR Regulations, in all editions of Financial Express, a widely circulated English national daily newspaper, all editions of Janasatta, a widely circulated Hindi national daily newspaper, and all editions of Pratahakal, a widely circulated Marathi daily newspaper (Marathi being the regional language of Maharashtra where our Registered Office is located), each with wide circulation.
+Our Company has, in the pre-Issue advertisement stated the Bid / Issue Opening Date and the Bid / Issue Closing Date.
+This advertisement, subject to the provisions of Section 30 of the Companies Act, was in the format prescribed in Part A of Schedule X of the SEBI ICDR Regulations.